 (iii) the role of the person in causing or materially contributing to any problems with the success of the development;

+(iv) the person's compliance history, including compliance history on other

+developments; and

-iv) the person’s compliance history, including compliance history on other or(v) any other facts or circumstances that have a material bearing on the question of the person’s ability to be a compliant and effective participant in their proposed role as described in the Application; and
+(v) any other facts or circumstances that have a material bearing on the question of the person’s ability to be a compliant and effective participant in their proposed role as described in the Application; or

-(N) fails to disclose in the Application any voluntary compliance agreement or similar agreement with any governmental agency that is the result of negotiation regarding noncompliance of any affordable housing Development with any requirements.
+(N) Fails to disclose in the Application any voluntary compliance agreement or similar agreement with any governmental agency that is the result of negotiation regarding noncompliance of any affordable housing Development with any requirements.
 Any such agreement impacting the proposed Development or any other affordable housing Development controlled by the Applicant must be disclosed.

 (2) Applications.
 An Application shall be ineligible if any of the criteria in subparagraphs (A) - (C) of this paragraph apply to the Application:

-(A) violation of Tex.
+(A) A violation of Tex.
 Gov’t Code, §2306.1113, exists relating to Ex Parte Communication.
 An ex parte communication occurs when an Applicant or Person representing an Applicant initiates substantive contact (other than permitted social contact) with a board member, or vice versa, in a setting other than a duly posted and convened public meeting, in any manner not specifically permitted by Tex.
 Gov’t Code, §2306.1113(b).
 Such action is prohibited.
 For Applicants seeking funding after initial awards have been made, such as waiting list Applicants, the ex parte communication prohibition remains in effect so long as the Application remains eligible for funding.
-The ex parte provision does not prohibit the Board from participating in social events at which a Person with whom communications are prohibited may, or will be present; provided that no matters related to any Application being considered by the Board may be discussed.
-An attempted but unsuccessful prohibited ex parte communication, such as a letter sent to one or more board members but not opened, may be cured by full disclosure in a public meeting, and the Board may reinstate the Application and establish appropriate consequences for cured actions, such as denial of the matters made the subject to the communication.
+The ex parte provision does not prohibit the Board from participating in social events at which a Person with whom communications are prohibited may, or will be present; provided that no matters related to any Application being considered by the Board may be discussed. ;

-(B) tthe Application is submitted after the Application submission deadline (time or date); is missing multiple parts of the Application; or has a Material Deficiency; or
+(B) The Application is submitted after the Application submission deadline (time or date); is missing multiple parts of the Application; or has a Material Deficiency; or

-(C) ffor any Development utilizing Housing Tax Credits or Tax-Exempt Bonds:
+(C) For any Development utilizing Housing Tax Credits or Tax-Exempt Bonds:

 (i) at the time of Application or at any time during the two-year period preceding the date the Application Round begins (or for Tax-Exempt Bond Developments any time during the two-year period preceding the date the Application is submitted to the Department), the Applicant or a Related Party is or has been a person covered by Tex.
-Gov’t Code, §2306.6703(a)(1)(ii) i or or§2306.6733;
+Gov’t Code, §2306.6703(a)(1);

+(ii) if the Application is represented or communicated about by a Person that would prompt the violations covered by Tex.
+Gov't Code §2306.6733;

-(ii) the Applicant proposes to replace in less than fifteen (15) years any private activity bond financing of the Development described by the Application, unless the exceptions in Tex.
+(ii) the Applicant proposes to replace in less than 15years any private activity bond financing of the Development described by the Application, unless the exceptions in Tex.
 Gov't Code, §2306.6703(a)(2) of the are met.

 §11.203 Public Notifications (§2306.6705(9))